(Photo by Wil Stewart on Unsplash.com)

 Aerosols are atmospheric particles, which have an overall cooling influence on climate by reflecting sunlight back into space.
 Sources of human-generated aerosols include the use of fossil fuels and burning of vegetation.

 Without this umbrella effect of aerosols the atmosphere would be much hotter.
-Therefor reducing carbon emissions from burning fossil fuels will provoke a further heating.
+Therefore reducing carbon emissions from burning fossil fuels will provoke a further heating.

 According to Levy et al. on 20 May 2013 in the Journal of Geophysical Research would as little as a 35% reduction lead to 1 °C temperature rise.
 This increase would occur within days or a few weeks.